Do you like making pancakes? They can feel a bit daunting – especially if you only make them once a year!

 Sunflower or vegetable oil to fry in

-Lemon Juice and Traidcraft Golden Caster Sugar to serve
+Lemon Juice and Fairtrade caster sugar to serve

 Put the flour, eggs, milk and a pinch of salt into a bowl or large jug, then whisk to a smooth batter.
 Set aside for 30 minutes to rest if you have time, or start cooking straight away.